Clash of Clans Builder Base - buildings, troops, tactics and best tips

 The idea behind it is simple - put your Drop Ships in front to get focused by defenses, then deploy Minions behind them.
 Follow it with Battle Machine later on.
 You want to avoid Air Bombs with this tactic.
 You should also drop Minions one by one to maximize the potential of their ability.

 Usually, this should guarantee 50 - 60 % 2-star at BH7 and possibly higher.

 Best defenses for Builder's Base

 There is not much for you to do while defending other than watching your buildings getting smashed by enemies, and your enemies getting crushed by your buildings.
-Players role in defence department ends right in the moment of placing last structure in the Village Edit mode and tapping "Save".
+Players role in the defense department ends right in the moment of placing the last structure in the Village Edit mode and tapping "Save".

 Remember, the percentage doesn't matter if your enemy has more stars.
 Denying him a 2-star attack is almost a win.
 And you can deny stars only by placing your buildings correctly.
 The organized layout is always better than a random setup.